New Zealand Cadet Forces: 2010–2019

 On 29 June 2019 the New Zealand Defence Force opened a new youth development facility on the grounds of RNZAF Base Auckland.
 The new facility, which has accommodation for up to 120 personnel will give the NZCF another facility to utilise for promotional NCO courses (SNCO and JNCO course primarily) and shooting courses, which will see the NZCF use the nearby 25m range.

-The first use of the facility by the NZCF was a Senior Non-Commissioned Officer Course, which ran from the 15th to the 21s of July 2020.
+The first use of the facility by the NZCF was a Senior Non-Commissioned Officer Course, which ran from 15 to 21 July 2020.
 Since this the facility has been used for numerous courses and competitions.
-The primary benefit for the facility is the location, with most Northern Area units being based in or around Auckland, there are fewer logistical challenges than transporting personnel to Whangaparaoa (Tamaki Leadership Centre).
+The primary benefit for the facility is the location, with most Northern Area units being based in or around Auckland, there are fewer logistical challenges than transporting personnel to Whangaparāoa (Tamaki Leadership Centre).